The Surge Review

 The Surge

-Unbeknownst to From Software at the time, the Souls franchise has not only won the hearts of millions of gamers around the globe, but with it sparked the creativity of other studios in helping to create a new genre of games.
-Deck 13’s first attempt at a Souls-like action role-playing game, Lords of the Fallen, was met with a mixed reception, with fans of Dark Souls feeling the combat was a bit too slow and janky at times.
-In The Surge, Deck 13 has transitioned to a science fiction setting, complete with tight atmospheric corridors, wide-open junkyards, uniquely designed bio labs, and massive bosses.
-The differences between The Surge and Dark Souls are quite apparent, and I have no problem saying that The Surge is one of the best action RPGs I’ve ever played.
+Unbeknownst to From Software at the time, the Souls franchise has not only won the hearts of millions of gamers around the globe but has sparked the creativity of other studios in helping to create a new genre of games.
+Deck13's first attempt at a Souls-like action role-playing game, Lords of the Fallen, was met with a mixed reception, with fans of Dark Souls feeling the combat was a bit too slow and janky at times.
+In The Surge, Deck13 has transitioned to a science fiction setting, complete with tight atmospheric corridors, wide-open junkyards, uniquely designed bio labs, and massive bosses.
+The differences between The Surge and Dark Souls are quite apparent, and I have no problem saying that The Surge is one of the best action RPGs I've ever played.

-Although you don’t have any control over Warren’s basic appearance or class, you define his role by the type of armor pieces and weapons you equip.
+Although you don't have any control over Warren's basic appearance or class, you define his role by the type of armor pieces and weapons you equip.
 The first two armor sets are opposites, giving players a taste of each, letting them decide how they want to proceed.
-While providing less defense, the lighter gear set LYNX provides an attack speed for each piece equipped, as well as decreases the stamina cost for dodging and blocking.
-The massive RHINO gear set has a ton more defense rating, an adverse effect on attack speed, but can prevent you from being staggered.
-Equipping full sets of specific armor types provide additional bonuses.
-To acquire new pieces, you must cut it from the limbs of your enemies.
+While providing less defense, the lighter gear set LYNX provides an attack speed bonus for each piece equipped, as well as decreases the stamina cost for dodging and blocking.
+The massive RHINO gear set has a much higher defense rating, an adverse effect on attack speed, but can prevent you from being staggered.
+Equipping full sets of specific armor types provides additional bonuses.
+To acquire new pieces, you must cut them from the limbs of your enemies.
 The system works much better than traditional role-playing games that rely on small percentage drops.

 Holding block will quickly drain your stamina, but a perfectly timed block can stagger the attacker, leaving them open to punishing counter-attacks.
-Blocking isn’t a one-step process, however, as you have three different types: standard blocks, ducking and jumping.
+Blocking isn't a one-step process, however, as you have three different types: standard blocks, ducking, and jumping.
 If you see an enemy run towards you and leap into the air, you will only be able to duck under their attack.
-If you do either of the two blocking options, you will be setting yourself up for a disaster.
-It’s an interesting risk vs. reward system that truly punishes you if you guess wrong.
+If you do either of the other two blocking options, you will be setting yourself up for disaster.
+It's an interesting risk-vs-reward system that truly punishes you if you guess wrong.

 Implants are your ace up your sleeve, providing boosts to health, stamina, energy, and even additional damage for your weapons.
 Depending on your playstyle, you may want to load up on extra health to perfect your tank build, or you can focus on more stamina for non-stop attacks, or focus on quickly building and keeping your energy meter filled, allowing you to perform more finishing maneuvers and call your drone more often.
 You can also convert energy into health, enabling you to not focus on carrying more health items and instead focus on other aspects.
 The first few implants are quite weak, but by the time you have spent 20 hours in the game, you'll be finding ones that are double or triple efficient.

-Returning to the operation center resets the loop in the game, respawning all standard enemies, but leaving open any shortcuts that you’ve already located.
+Returning to the operation center resets the loop in the game, respawning all standard enemies but leaving open any shortcuts that you've already located.
 These shortcuts are the backbone to advancing in the game.
-Why would you want to fight every single enemy on the way to a boss, when heading through the previously closed off maintenance shaft can take you right to the boss with only a handful of engagements.
+Why would you want to fight every single enemy on the way to a boss when heading through the previously closed-off maintenance shaft can take you right to the boss with only a handful of engagements?
 They also come in handy when you die, and you are forced to reclaim any tech that you were holding at the time.
 The Surge plays hardball, adding a time limit, requiring you to work fast if you want to recover your lost tech.
 Killing enemies will increase the timer, so simply running past them puts you at a disadvantage.
-The game’s narrative is told through a three-fold approach, audio logs, non-playable characters that will have side-quests for you, and interacting with someone trapped in the faculty that needs your help.
-The game doesn’t offer many details at the start, or even through the entire first area, but that was intentional, as the narrative builds as your progress.
-By the time you are nearing the halfway point, you’ll become very invested in the story, and assist every non-creature that you come across.
-With that said, The Surge does have plenty of locked doors that require you to backtrack later one, or you can save it for a new game plus playthrough.
+The game's narrative is told through a three-fold approach: audio logs, non-playable characters that will have side-quests for you, and interacting with someone trapped in the facility that needs your help.
+The game doesn't offer many details at the start, or even through the entire first area, but that was intentional, as the narrative builds as you progress.
+By the time you are nearing the halfway point, you'll become very invested in the story and assist every non-creature that you come across.
+With that said, The Surge does have plenty of locked doors that require you to backtrack later on, or you can save it for a new game plus playthrough.

-Although the game takes place on Earth, the game’s sci-fi heritage shines through, with a stark contrast between the bright blue sky outdoor areas and the atmospheric and claustrophobic corridors.
-The music clearly sets the mood, adding to some tense moments in the near pitch black underground sections or when the fog starts to envelop the surface.
-Physics-based tattered cloth hangs from factories, gently waving in the breeze, and blue and orange sparks provide subtle lighting in dim light ventilation shafts.
+Although the game takes place on Earth, the game's sci-fi heritage shines through, with a stark contrast between the bright blue sky outdoor areas and the atmospheric and claustrophobic corridors.
+The music clearly sets the mood, adding to some tense moments in the near pitch-black underground sections or when the fog starts to envelop the surface.
+Physics-based tattered cloth hangs from factories, gently waving in the breeze, and blue and orange sparks provide subtle lighting in dimly lit ventilation shafts.

 Simply Put